UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 Exercises
 ---------

+.. challenge:: Exercise 0: Make a decision between venv or conda.

+Breakout room according to grouping

-.. challenge:: Exercise 1: which system to pick
+.. challenge:: Exercise 2: Prepare the course environment

+   - venv or conda
+   - solution in drop-down

-.. challenge:: Exercise 2: Isnatall package
+.. challenge:: Exercise 3a: Install package (venv)

+   - Coose a package of the ones below:

+   **Prepare** list

     - Confirm package is absent
     - Create environment